Skip to content

 Plas Newydd House and Garden

 Hot on the heels of the snowdrops, the daffodils are expected to put on a dazzling display in the enchanting garden, arboretum, and parkland at Plas Newydd.
 Overlooking the Menai Strait, you’ll find clusters of yellow daffodils dancing in the spring sunshine and dotted throughout the garden, giving the formal lawn and herbaceous borders a burst of colour.
-The daffodils are expected to be at their best by around mid-March.Visit Plas Newydd House and Garden
+This vibrant display, the result of the garden team’s care and skill in planting 5,000 bulbs last winter, is a joy to behold and is expected to be at its best by around mid-March.Visit Plas Newydd House and Garden

 Top gardens for daffodil displays in Mid Wales